jeftegoes/AwsOverview/README.md

 ## 3.3.
 The Five Characteristics of Cloud Computing

-- On-demand self service:
+- **On-demand self service**
-  - Users can provision resources and use them without human interaction from the service provider
+  - Users can provision resources and use them without human interaction from the service provider.
-- Broad network access:
+- **Broad network access**
-  - Resources available over the network, and can be accessed by diverse client platforms
+  - Resources available over the network, and can be accessed by diverse client platforms.
-- Multi-tenancy and resource pooling:
+- **Multi-tenancy and resource pooling**
-  - Multiple customers can share the same infrastructure and applications with security and privacy
+  - Multiple customers can share the same infrastructure and applications with security and privacy.
-  - Multiple customers are serviced from the same physical resources
+  - Multiple customers are serviced from the same physical resources.
-- Rapid elasticity and scalability:
+- **Rapid elasticity and scalability**
-  - Automatically and quickly acquire and dispose resources when needed
+  - Automatically and quickly acquire and dispose resources when needed.
-  - Quickly and easily scale based on demand
+  - Quickly and easily scale based on demand.
-- Measured service:
+- **Measured service**
   - Usage is measured, users pay correctly for what they have used

 ## 3.4.
 Six Advantages of Cloud Computing

 - Trade capital expense (CAPEX) for operational expense (OPEX)
-  - Pay On-Demand: don't own hardware
+  - **Pay On-Demand:** Don't own hardware.
-  - Reduced Total Cost of Ownership (TCO) & Operational Expense (OPEX)
+  - Reduced Total Cost of Ownership (TCO) & Operational Expense (OPEX).
 - Benefit from massive economies of scale
-  - Prices are reduced as AWS is more efficient due to large scale
+  - Prices are reduced as AWS is more efficient due to large scale.
 - Stop guessing capacity
-  - Scale based on actual measured usage
+  - Scale based on actual measured usage.
-- Increase speed and agility
+- Increase speed and agility.
-- Stop spending money running and maintaining data centers
+- Stop spending money running and maintaining data centers.
-- Go global in minutes: leverage the AWS global infrastructure
+- Go global in minutes: leverage the AWS global infrastructure.

 ## 3.5.
 Problems solved by the Cloud

-- Flexibility: change resource types when needed
+- **Flexibility:** Change resource types when needed.
-- Cost-Effectiveness: pay as you go, for what you use
+- **Cost-Effectiveness:** Pay as you go, for what you use.
-- Scalability: accommodate larger loads by making hardware stronger or adding additional nodes
+- **Scalability:** Accommodate larger loads by making hardware stronger or adding additional nodes.
-- Elasticity: ability to scale out and scale-in when needed
+- **Elasticity:** Ability to scale-out and scale-in when needed.
-- High-availability and fault-tolerance: build across data centers
+- **High-availability and fault-tolerance:** Build across data centers.
-- Agility: rapidly develop, test and launch software applications
+- **Agility:** Rapidly develop, test and launch software applications.

 ## 3.6.
 Types of Cloud Computing